-- .1 Electrified Door Hardware - .1 All Contractor provided door hardware shall conform to U of G Standards for Door Hardware, latest revision. - .2 All electrified door hardware provided shall be field convertible between 12 and 24v. - .3 All electrified door hardware shall be configured for 24v operation. - .2 Mullion Disconnect - .1 For door locations with removable mullions a sealed cable to cable connection is required. - .2 Sealed cable to cable connectors be shall MX150 series connectors as manufactured by Molex. - .3 Each connection shall consist of the following part numbers: - .1 1 x Female receptacle, part number 33471-0201 - .2 2 x Female receptacle terminals, part number 33001-3003 - .3 1 x Male receptacle, part number 33481-0201 - .4 2 x Male receptacle terminals, part number 33011-0004 - .4 All connections shall be crimped with the approved Molex crimp tool. - .3 Door Position Switches - .1 In locations with door position switches, they shall be supplied and installed by this contractor. - .2 Door position switches shall be concealed discrete devices unless otherwise noted and shall not be integral to other devices such as strikes, maglocks, etc.
+- .1 Electrified Door Hardware - .1 All Contractor provided door hardware shall conform to U of G Standards for Door Hardware, latest revision. - .2 All electrified door hardware provided shall be field convertible between 12 and 24v. - .3 All electrified door hardware shall be configured for 24v operation. - .2 Mullion Disconnect - .1 Whenever possible a preference for electrified door hardware in lieu of electric strike will be chosen when using a removable mullion. - .2 For door locations with removable mullions a sealed cable to cable connection is required. - .3 Sealed cable to cable connectors be shall MX150 series connectors as manufactured by Molex. - .4 Each connection shall consist of the following part numbers: - .1 1 x Female receptacle, part number 33471-0201 - .2 2 x Female receptacle terminals, part number 33001-3003 - .3 1 x Male receptacle, part number 33481-0201 - .4 2 x Male receptacle terminals, part number 33011-0004 - .5 All connections shall be crimped with the approved Molex crimp tool. - .3 Door Position Switches - .1 In locations with door position switches, they shall be supplied and installed by this contractor. - .2 Door position switches shall be concealed discrete devices unless otherwise noted and shall not be integral to other devices such as strikes, maglocks, etc unless approved by Physical Resources EA group.
 Where exposed mounting is necessary devices shall be mounted so as to limit easy access to unauthorized personnel.

 - .3 At high security locations, E.O.L. resistors shall be installed at the door contact. - .4 Acceptable devices are as follows: - .1 Concealed Sentrol 1078, 1076, 1840 or approved equivalent - .2 Surface Sentrol 1045T or approved equivalent. (may be used where approved only) - .3 Overhead Sentrol 2200 Armoured Cable or approved equivalent.
-(One overhead doors) - .5 Frame mounted magnetic door contacts, hinge mounted plunger type switches, are not acceptable. - .4 Electromagnetic Locks - .1 Electromagnetic locks shall be designed and provided by Division 8 (Door Hardware) It is the responsibility of the security contractor to coordinate these locations and provide control and power for these devices. - .2 Power connections shall have a metal oxide varistor connected at the lock termination point. - .3 Applicable permits, inspections, and testing shall be the Contractor's responsibility at the contractor's expense, unless stated otherwise in project specific contract specifications. - .5 Automatic Door Operators - .1 Where automatic door operators are present they are to be interfaced with the access control system as described in common portal functions. - .2 Where automatic revolving or sliding doors are to be installed, the door shall be capable of being locked securely when parked.
-Door contacts shall be provided on all door leafs to monitor door status. - .6 Door Release Push Buttons (Security Push Buttons to Exit) - .1 For use only on maglock doors, each door release push button shall be 8825-13 F system standard which provides double pole, double throw configuration. - .2 One pole is to request exit from the system, the other shall redundantly release the magnetic lock by power interruption. - .3 The exit pushbuttons shall be totally fail-safe, to release the doors in the event of a failure of the exit control circuitry within the reader interface module. - .4 All exit pushbuttons shall be labeled to meet local codes. - .7 Magnetic Lock Master Reset Switches
+(One overhead doors) - .5 Frame mounted magnetic door contacts, hinge mounted plunger type switches, are not acceptable. - .4 Electromagnetic Locks - .1 Electromagnetic locks shall be designed and provided by Division 8 (Door Hardware) It is the responsibility of the security contractor to coordinate these locations and provide control and power for these devices. - .2 Power connections shall have a metal oxide varistor connected at the lock termination point. - .3 Applicable permits, inspections, and testing shall be the Contractor's responsibility at the contractor's expense, unless stated otherwise in project specific contract specifications. - .5 Automatic Door Operators - .1 Where automatic door operators are present they are to be interfaced with the access control system as described in common portal functions.
+Dedicated low voltage power circuits will be provided from the DGP location to the automatic door operators interface board and electrified door devices to provide access control function when operator is de-energized. - .2 Where automatic revolving or sliding doors are to be installed, the door shall be capable of being locked securely when parked.
+Door contacts shall be provided on all door leafs to monitor door status. - .6 Door Release Push Buttons (Security Push Buttons to Exit) - .1 For use only on maglock doors, each door release push button shall be 8825-13 F system standard which provides double pole, double throw configuration. - .2 One pole is to request exit from the system, the other shall redundantly release the magnetic lock by power interruption.